mejiaj/mejiaj/src/pages/blog/post/09-06-2025-gh-actions.md

 ## Why I did this

-Since then I'm more comfortable writing actions.
-I also wanted to apply what I've learned to refresh and improve the old ones.
+Since then I've learned more about writing actions.
+I wanted to apply what I've learned to refresh and improve the old ones.
 The old workflows were also getting outdated, cluttered, and difficult to maintain.

 ### My goals